chriscoyier/breakfast-burritos/src/content/black_bear_diner.md

 price: 14.79
 ---

-### The Good

 The price includes a heaping helping of a side, plus fruit.
 I enjoyed the country potatoes more than the burrito.

-### The Bad

 It was quite burned, both the eggs and tortilla on the inside.
+I can't imagine that's normal, but that's how mine came.

-I like chorizo, but I think it's an odd choice for an only choice at a joint like Black Bear Diner.
+I like chorizo, but I think it's an odd choice for an only choice at a joint like Black Bear Diner where they could clearly pull off a bacon-based version.